PSB Insights: topics

 Interview in Catalan Telenotícies - Menys coworkings, però més grans - Llengua de signes - 3Cat

-Karina Sokolova Perez - Insights on Social Media Marketing
+Karina SOKOLOVA-PEREZ on Social Media Marketing

 The first episode of the Research Insights on Social Media Marketing podcast by Dr. Karina Sokolova Perez is now available.
 Based on rigorous research, this podcast presents the latest developments in the field and their practical implications.